Covera Covera

 🔔 If You're Over 50 in Phoenix

 For Phoenix drivers over 50, the summer months often mean reduced driving — a habit that translates directly into lower premiums if you report it accurately to your insurer.
-Arizona also offers a defensive driving course discount that can reduce your premium by up to 10% — and it can be completed online in a single day.
+Arizona's defensive driving course is available online and delivers a guaranteed discount with most carriers — one of the easiest savings in the state.

 Find Senior Discounts →